MING-DA 80W PP with 845

 Then RLa-a is 33k0.
 Then the speaker load for pure class used

-with peaks perhaps reaching 30W.
+less than 1W per channel, with peaks perhaps reaching 30W.
 This

 change = 4.8mApk.